Former CBS 3 anchorman Larry Mendte pleaded guilty in federal court to hacking into his former co-anchor's computer.

 Mendte is scheduled to be sentenced in November.
 He is expected to get between zero to six months in jail.

-Several of Mendte's friends and relatives attended the hearing.
+Several of Mendte's friends and relatives attended the court hearing.

 "I love him," said Marilyn Mendte, his sister.
 "He's a good man and did a lot for the community."